 Please consider supporting St. Barnabas' ongoing fundraiser by purchasing Shop Rite or Stop & Shop gift cards for your groceries.

 Cards are purchased by you at face value while St. Barnabas' earns 5%.

-Purchase your cards after the 8:30 service, before the 10:30 service or during office hours.
+Purchase your cards after the 8:30 service and before the 10:30 service on the 1st & 3rd Sunday of the month or during office hours.

 Please sign up in Hubbard Hall

 Do not worry about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.